 Member of the ICSID Tribunal in Deutsche Bank v Sri Lanka.
 In November 2012, the Tribunal issued an award in favour of Deutsche Bank for US65 million, finding Sri Lanka had breached the investor protection provisions of the Germany–Sri Lanka Bilateral Investment Treaty.

-The President of the New Zealand Court of Appeal said: "Williams and Kawharu deservedly stands amoung the agreat New Zealand legal texts.
-His vivid scholarship is the direct product of profound knowledge and esperience of the daily practice of arbitration not only in New Zealand but in other jursidictions."
+The President of the New Zealand Court of Appeal said: "Williams and Kawharu on Arbitration deservedly stands among the great New Zealand legal texts.
+Its vivid scholarship is the direct product of profound knowledge and experience of the daily practice of arbitration not only in New Zealand but in other jursidictions."

 Who’s Who Legal 2019 said: “David A R Williams QC is widely regarded as one of the shining stars of the industry.
 Peers are constantly impressed by his excellent management of hearings and describe him as ‘one of the best arbitrators out there’ ”.

 Williams and Kawharu on Arbitration 2nd Edition, 2017

 Williams on Environmental and Resource Management Law 1997